w3f/polkadot-legacy-spec/spec.md

 state := ObjectID -> ( code_hash: Hash, storage_root: Hash )
 ```

-The objects each fulfil specific functions (though over time these may expanded or contracted as changes in the protocol determine).
+The objects each fulfil specific functions (though over time these may be expanded or contracted as changes in the protocol determine).
 For PoC-1, the object are:

 - Object 0: Nobody.
 Basic user-level object.
 Can be queried for non-sensitive universal data (like `block_number()`, `block_hash()`).
 Represents the "user-level" authenticated external transaction origin.
 - Object 1: System.
 Provides low-level mutable interaction with header, in particular `set_digest()`.
 Represents the system origin, which includes all validator-accepted, unsigned transactions.
 - Object 2: Administration.
 Stores and administers low-level chain parameters.
 Can unilaterally read and replace code/storage in all objects, &c.
 Hosts and acts on stake-voting activities.
-Acts as entry point in block execution/state-transition.
+Acts as entry point in block execution/S-T.
 - Object 3: Consensus.
 Stores all things consensus and code is the relay-chain consensus logic.
 Requires to be informed of the current validator set and can be queried for behaviour profiles.
 Checks validator signatures.
 - Object 4: Staking.
 Stores all things to do with the proof-of-stake algorithm particularly currently staked amounts.
 Informs the Consensus object of its current validator set.
 Hosts stake-voting.
 - Object 5: Parachains.
 Stores all things to do with parachains including total parachain balances, relay-chain-native user balances that are transferable (per parachain), validation function, queue information and current state.
 Is flushed at the beginning of each block in order to allow the previous block's messages to the relay chain to execute.